dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 he directors eyes, the interview was cut short with a promise of a "*future followup*" that never happened.

+## No Career Progression

+Came across this while talking with companies from a hiring platform: There are companies that had a very good event like won a big contract or got to a next funding round.
+This is generally great news and congratulations on their teams for achieving this.

+On this stage of their journey they want a number of people to help their offering take off or participate in getting them to their next stage such as contribute to help them scale up.

+While talking to them there seemed that there was no clue on what would happen to a potential employee after this stage.
+How would a person once joining their ranks evolve after the "blood sweat and tears" period.
+For all one knows after their offering becomes mature they might even downsize so the person who gave all that hard work would go away.

+These positions are good for someone who starts their career and there will get exposed to many different experiences or for someone who wants this know-how in order to do their own company.
+But generally the offering is asymmetric since the the employer wants the employee to do the "extra" but there is no compensation for it at the end.

 ## Sink or Swim

 This refers to when you finish the interview and then they drop you in the